tektechnologies/Instructor-Prep/201/class-13.md

 # First Hour

-1. Anouncements
+1. Anouncements -
-2. Code Review
+2. Code Review -
-3. 201 Review
+3. 201 Review - review a couple topics.
 4. Local storage in the console, then in the app - form first then do the votes.
 5. Lab introduction.